UniBuc-DITC/openproject-deployment-config/README.md

 - Ensure you have the latest versions of all the container images by running `docker compose pull`.

 - If this is the first time you're starting the app, you'll have to wait until the database is initialized and all the migrations are perfromed.
-You can do so as a separate step by running `docker compose up db seeder`.
+You can do so as a separate step by running `docker compose up cache db seeder`.

   After the message `seeder-1 exited with code 0` is displayed, you can stop the containers by using `Ctrl` / `Cmd` + `C`.